rs3zhzk1/hugo-new/content/authors/runrenzhou/_index.md

 - Visitors
 ---

 Hi there!
 My name is Runren Zhou, and I am a pre-doctoral research fellow of the Energy Policy Institute at the University of Chicago (EPIC-China).
 I have a keen interest in labor economics, political economy, and economic history.

-Currently, my research involves the impact of sparrow killing on ecology and demography together with social mobility of Jinshi scholars during the Ming and Qing dynasties.
+Currently, I'm engaging in several research projects, involving the impact of sparrow killing on ecology and demography, social mobility of Jinshi scholars during the Ming and Qing dynasties and a forthcoming RCT about land merge in China.
+I've also completed some personal research projects which are listed below.
-I am also engaged in several personal projects, focusing on the population mobility of ethnic minorities in China and the relationship between central and local governments through text analysis.